gopinathgoud052/DevOps-for-all/README.md

  Docker, linux bash,kubernetes, git, jenkins Terraform, Ansible, and more coming ...

 ## Docker Questions:
- What’s the difference between container vs VM?
+ 1.What’s the difference between container vs VM?

- What are Docker Image layers?
+ 2.What are Docker Image layers?

- What’s the difference between Entrypoint and CMD?
+ 3.What’s the difference between Entrypoint and CMD?

- What are multiple base images on Dockerfile?
+ 4.What are multiple base images on Dockerfile?

- What are types of Docker volumes?
+ 5.What are types of Docker volumes?

- What are the types of Docker networks?
+ 6.What are the types of Docker networks?

- What’s the difference between COPY and ADD?
+ 7.What’s the difference between COPY and ADD?

- How could you secure your Dockerfile?
+ 8.How could you secure your Dockerfile?

- What are the Stages of DevSecOps?
+ 9.What are the Stages of DevSecOps?

 ## Linux Questions:

- What’s the difference between Reverse Proxy and Web Server?
+ 1.What’s the difference between Reverse Proxy and Web Server?

- How can optimize performance for Nginx?
+ 2.How can optimize performance for Nginx?

- How can list all processes?
+ 3.How can list all processes?

- How can list live processes?
+ 4.How can list live processes?

- How could you check memory space?
+ 5.How could you check memory space?

- How could you check storage space?
+ 6.How could you check storage space?

- What’s file management in Linux?
+ 7.What’s file management in Linux?

- What’s LVM and how can using it?
+ 8.What’s LVM and how can using it?

- How could you mount a volume in Linux?
+ 9.How could you mount a volume in Linux?

- What are Linux bootstrap processes?
+ 10.What are Linux bootstrap processes?

- Tell me about Linux file systems.
+ 11.Tell me about Linux file systems.

- What’s WAF in Linux ?
+ 12.What’s WAF in Linux ?

- What’s Selinux and how can use it?

- What’s the /dev/null directory?
+ 13.What’s the /dev/null directory?

 ## Linux Scenario Based Questions: